SimoneMozzaia/pythoolbase/README.md

 Clone the repository

-Copy the requirements.txt inside your python package folder
+Copy the requirements.txt inside your python package folder Copy the folder "external_files" inside your python package folder

 Install the package and the requirements in your virtualenv with pip
     pip install C:\custom_apps\programming_languages\repositories\pytoolbase